It can be difficult to tell when your baby’s teeth are starting to come in.

 Some of the ways you can help with the discomfort of teething pain:

-- Give your child a toy to chew on.
-A baby’s gums are likely to be sore during this time and the counter-pressure can help.
-Teething relief products like bumpy rubber toys, teething rings, your clean finger, and a soft, wet toothbrush – without toothpaste – rubbed on the baby’s gums can also help
+- Offer teething toys to chew on.
+It’s likely your baby has sore gums during this time and the counter-pressure can help.
+Teething relief products, such as bumpy rubber toys, teething rings, your clean finger or and a soft, wet toothbrush – without toothpaste – rubbed on the baby’s gums can also help

-- Keep chewing toys and washcloths in the fridge.
-You might find the coolness will help soothe the discomfort or pain of symptoms
+- Keep chewing toys or a wet washcloth in the fridge.
+You might find the coolness will help soothe baby’s teething pain

 - Hold your child.
 Sometimes teething babies just need to feel some loving care from mama or daddy when they’re feeling discomfort or pain.
 Babies are similar to adults; sometimes they just want someone to understand and be there for them

 - Offer a teething necklace.
-Although some experts recommend against teething necklaces, amber teething necklaces have been used by many parents to soothe their children.
+Although some experts recommend against amber teething necklaces, these teething necklaces have been used by many parents to soothe their children

 Do pacifiers help with teething?

-What works for one infant during teething symptoms might not help with another.
+What helps one infant cope with teething symptoms might not work for another.

-Try different things with your child to see what soothes the discomfort in the gums.
+Try different things with your child to see which remedy soothes the discomfort in the gums.

 Babies are more likely to chew on pacifiers if they’re teething.
 You should inspect the pacifier regularly for signs of wear or damage.

 You can also try dipping a face washer in cold water and letting it freeze.
-Always supervise your babies when they are chewing anything – especially clothes.
-They could be a choking hazard once they begin to thaw.
+Always supervise your babies and young children when they are chewing anything – especially clothes.
+These items can be a choking or strangulation hazard once they begin to thaw.

 Later, you can use a small, soft-bristled toothbrush or a clean, damp washcloth to clean your baby’s gums and teeth.

-This study found that only 40% of parents wash their baby’s mouth.
-The ‘Brush, Book, Bed (BBB)’ method is suggested for remembering to brush baby teeth daily.
+This study by the American Academy of Pediatrics found that only 40% of parents wash their baby’s mouth.
+The ‘Brush, Book, Bed’ (BBB) method is suggested to help you remember to brush baby teeth daily.